-You can file BIRT returns and make payments through the City’s eFile/ePay site.
-Starting with payments due in April 2018 for Tax Year 2017, taxpayers who owe $5,000 or more for the Business Income and Receipts Tax are required to pay those taxes electronically.
+You can file BIRT returns and make payments through the Philadelphia Tax Center.
+Taxpayers owing $5,000 or more for the Business Income and Receipts Tax have been required pay those taxes electronically since tax year 2017.

 File a return by mail

 Pay by mail

 Mail all payments with a payment coupon to:

 Philadelphia, PA 19105-1393